 Omicron Delta Epsilon plays a prominent role in the annual Honors Day celebrations at many colleges and universities.
 For more information on ODE, go to www.Omicrondeltaepsilon.org.

 To become a member of Omicron Delta Epsilon, you must apply for membership through the chapter at your school, and you must fulfill the eligibility requirements set out below.
 The minimum requirements for admission for undergraduates are:

 *Students do not have to be economics majors, but must have a genuine interest in economics in addition to meeting the above requirements.

 Graduate students in Economics are judged solely on their graduate work.
 They must have completed one semester of full time work, with attainment of a “B” or better average.

 The Economics department is currently in the process reactivating its chapter of ODE.
-Additional information will be forthcoming at a later date.
+Please email Dr. Adrienne Ohler for more information.